GA-TBD/car_finder/REAME.md

       * x hide show elements/features based on if you are logged in or not
 * x build out account_view
         * @ all_cars
         * seperate search algorithm by plate & by car info
+* write backend ruby that designates @saved_cars as specific to current user

 ## CLOSED ISSUES